smikhalevski/es6-model/README.md

 # es6-model
-An accessor-based approach to defining domain models in ES6 world.
+An accessor-based approach to defining domain models for ES6 world.